oracle/rwloadsim/doc/INSTALL.md

 To enable vim use coloring for rwl files, all users need to un-tar the vim.tar file found in the admin directory into their HOME directory.
+Note that if you are using the source distribution, the vim.tar file does not exist until you have been running make.

 ## Creating the repository